puppetlabs/puppet-docs/source/pe/3.0/overview_getting_support.markdown

     ---
 layout: default
 title: "PE 3.0 » Overview » Getting Support"
 subtitle: "Getting Support for Puppet Enterprise"
 ---

-Getting support for Puppet Enterprise is easy, both from Puppet Labs and the community of Puppet Enterprise users.
-We provide responsive, dependable, quality support to resolve any issues regarding the installation, operation and use of Puppet.
+Getting support for Puppet Enterprise is easy; it is available both from Puppet Labs and the community of Puppet Enterprise users.
+We provide responsive, dependable, quality support to resolve any issues regarding the installation, operation, and use of Puppet.

 There are three primary ways to get support for Puppet Enterprise:

-- Reporting issues to the [Puppet Labs customer support portal][portal]
+- Reporting issues to the [Puppet Labs customer support portal][portal].
 - Joining the Puppet Enterprise user group.
 - Seeking help from the Puppet open source community.